Spherical subgroups of Kac-Moody groups and transitive actions on spherical varieties: Other relations between spherical roots and colors

 \begin{lemma} Suppose that $H$ is not contained in any proper parabolic subgroup of $P$, that $P/H$ has rank $2$, exactly one $L$-stable prime divisor $E$ and exactly one $L$-color $F$.
-If $|\Sigma_L(P/H)|=0$ then $H$ contains a Levi subgroup of $P$ and $P/H$ is $L$-equivariantly isomorphic to a spherical $L$-module of the form $M\oplus \CC$ as in Example~\ref{ex:CpCn}.
-If $|\Sigma_L(P/H)|=1$, then either the element of $\Sigma_L(P/H)$ is $0$ on $\rho(E)$, or $H$ contains a Levi subgroup of $P$ and $P/H$ is $L$-equivariantly isomorphic to a spherical $L$-module of dimension $>1$. \end{lemma} \begin{proof} We may assume that $H$ has a Levi subgroup $L_H$ contained in $L$: since $H$ is not contained in any proper parabolic of $P$, it follows that $H^u\subseteq P^u$ and $P/H$ is $L$-equivariantly isomorphic to the smooth affine variety $L\times^{L_H}P^u/H^u$.
+If $|\Sigma_L(P/H)|=0$ then $H$ contains a Levi subgroup of $P$ and $P/H$ is $L$-equivariantly isomorphic to a spherical $L$-module of the form $M\oplus \CC$ as in Example~\ref{ex:CpCn} with $\dim M>1$.
+If $|\Sigma_L(P/H)|=1$, then one of the following is true: \begin{enumerate} \item the element of $\Sigma_L(P/H)$ is $0$ on $\rho(E)$, or \item the group $H$ contains a Levi subgroup of $P$ and $P/H$ is $L$-equivariantly isomorphic to an irreducible spherical $L$-module of dimension $>1$. \end{enumerate} \end{lemma} \begin{proof} We may assume that $H$ has a Levi subgroup $K$ contained in $L$.
+We apply Lemma~\ref{lemma:PmodH} and obtain that $H^u\subseteq P^u$ and $P/H$ is $L$-equivariantly isomorphic to the smooth affine variety $L\times^{K}P^u/H^u$.
+The fiber $P^u/H^u$ over $eK$ of the corresponding map $P/H\to L/K$ is a $K$-module, spherical under the action of $K^\circ$.

 We proceed to prove the lemma under the assumption that $|\Sigma_L(P/H)|=0$.
+This implies that $\Sigma_L(L/K)=\varnothing$, i.e.\ $K$ contains a maximal unipotent subgroup of $L$.
+But $K$ is reductive, so it must contain $(L,L)$ and hence the quotient $L/K$ is a torus.